The Right Mix:

 - Fresh leaves, hedge trimmings

-Note: This distinction between ‘greens’ & ‘browns’ is not necessarily about specific materials.
-As prospective fresh compost materials dry out & start to decompose they can start off ‘green’ and then become ‘brown’ (or ‘browner’) as their nitrogen content is lost to the atmosphere & their carbon content predominates.
-Composting is just ‘active management’ of what is otherwise a natural process of decomposition.
+Note: The distinction that is frequently made between ‘greens’ & ‘browns’ is not necessarily about specific ‘green’ or ‘brown’ materials.
+As prospective fresh (‘green’) compost materials dry out & start to decompose they can become ‘brown’ (or ‘browner’) as their nitrogen content is lost to the atmosphere & their carbon content becomes more dominant.
+Composting is just ‘active management’ of this balance and of the natural process of decomposition.
 It’s all about understanding the composting process, maintaining a suitable balance in your compost mix & keeping our microbial & other tiny friends happy!